What is Backdoor?

 - Middle Connect - data is exchanged between the cybercriminal and his tool using an additional server.

-After gaining access to the system, the hacker can thoroughly learn the user's identity and use this information for criminal purposes.
-Thus, computers can be stolen from secret documents, developments or documentation, and trade secrets, which can be used by company competitors or sold in the appropriate places.
-One of the backdoor's unpleasant features is that it is as dangerous as the payload it can put on a device.
-Regardless of its task, after all, the cybercriminal may delete all the files on the victim's machine or completely format the hard drives.
+Once access to the system is obtained, hackers can meticulously study the user's identity and exploit this information for criminal purposes.
+This could involve stealing sensitive documents, developments, or trade secrets, which might be used by company competitors or sold in appropriate places.
+Notably, a concerning aspect of backdoors is their potential to be as harmful as the payloads they deploy.
+Regardless of their primary task, cybercriminals may delete all files on the victim's machine or even format the hard drives entirely.

 Sources of Threat

-A backdoor in a system can appear either with legitimate software (including OS) or with an unintentional vulnerability.
-Also, individuals with physical access to a computer can install a backdoor on the victim's computer.
-Sometimes developers intentionally leave backdoors in software and hardware for remote technical support.
-But in most cases, backdoors are installed either by cybercriminals or intrusive governments to gain access to the victim's device.
+A backdoor in a system can emerge either through legitimate software (including the operating system) or unintentional vulnerabilities.
+Individuals with physical access to a computer can also install a backdoor.
+Occasionally, developers intentionally leave backdoors for remote technical support.
+However, more commonly, cybercriminals or intrusive governments install backdoors to gain unauthorized access to the victim's device.

-In some cases, an inattentive PC user may unknowingly install a backdoor from a file attached to an email or along with downloaded files from a file-sharing service.
-Fraudsters disguise the infection with suggestive names and texts that induce the victim to open or run the infected object.
-In addition, software backdoors can be installed in a computer by other malware, just as unnoticed by the device owner.
-Like worms, these malicious programs secretly spread through the information system without displaying any warnings or dialog boxes that might make the user suspicious.
+In some instances, an unsuspecting PC user may unknowingly install a backdoor from an email attachment or alongside downloaded files from a file-sharing service.
+Fraudsters disguise the infection with suggestive names and texts, enticing the victim to open or run the infected object.
+Additionally, software backdoors can be introduced into a computer by other malware, silently spreading through the information system without triggering warnings or dialog boxes that might raise the user's suspicion, much like worms.

 How to Prevent Backdoor Attacks?